DeMar DeRozan: First All-Star appearance (2013–2014)

-Conference Finals upset (2015–2016)
+Conference Finals loss (2015–2016)

 On November 10, 2015, DeRozan scored a then season-high 29 points in a loss to the New York Knicks.
 Reaching the 15-point mark for the eighth straight game to start the season, he became the first Raptor since Chris Bosh in 2009–10 to accomplish the feat.
 On December 14, DeRozan was named Eastern Conference Player of the Week for games played December 7–13, earning the honor for the first time in his seven-year career and became the seventh player in team history to be named Player of the Week.
 On January 8, he scored a then season-high 35 points in a 97–88 win over the Washington Wizards.
 On January 28, he was named an Eastern Conference All-Star reserve for the 2016 NBA All-Star Game, earning his second All-Star nod in three years.
 On February 2, DeRozan and teammate Kyle Lowry were selected as co-winners for Eastern Conference Player of the Month for January.
 The pair helped the Raptors go 12–2 during the month and recorded a franchise-record 11-game win streak.
 On February 22, he became the winningest player in Raptors history, passing Chris Bosh and Morris Peterson with his 233rd career win.
 With 22 points, he helped the Raptors defeat the New York Knicks 122–95.
 On March 4, he scored a season-high 38 points in a 117–115 win over the Portland Trail Blazers.
 In that game, he set an NBA record with 24 consecutive free throws made in one game.
 On March 12, he tied his season-high of 38 points while also recording 10 rebounds and seven assists in a 112–104 overtime win over the Miami Heat.
 On March 30, he scored 26 points in a 105–97 win over the Atlanta Hawks, helping the Raptors record a 50-win season for the first time in franchise history.
 On April 10, he scored 27 points in a 93–89 win over the New York Knicks in New York, setting a franchise record with 23 road victories in a season.
 DeRozan also moved ahead of Vince Carter for second on the Raptors' career scoring list, trailing only Chris Bosh.